KT053374/MySQL_Auto_Backup_Windows/README.txt

 FTP YOUR BACKUP ZIP TO A REMOTE LOCATION
 HIGHLY SUGGEST YOU ALSO SETUP A SCHEDULED TASK TO BACKUP YOUR MYSQL DIRECTORY AND YOUR NEW BACKUP FOLDER TO AN OFF SITE LOCATION

+Extract the zip and then place the 'MySQLBackups' folder on C:\.
+It contains everything you need.
+Continue setup below.

 SETUP INSTRUCTIONS:
 1. Right click and edit mysqlbackup.bat file in notepad
 2. Set the backupdate format, whatever your preference, mine is yyyy-mm-dd-m-s ( I have not tested other variants)